Suggested Thesis Topics

 Technology, Data, and AI

-How can the Joint Force more effectively integrate logistics planning and constraints into its future force design processes to ensure the resulting force structure is feasible, resilient, and sustainable in a highly contested, resource-constrained operational environment?
+How can the Joint Force more effectively integrate logistics and constraints into its future force design processes to ensure the resulting force structure is feasible, resilient, and sustainable in a highly contested, resource-constrained operational environment?

 Technology, Data, and AI